benwr/ankdown/README.md

 To compile the cards, put them in a file (e.g. `notes.md`), and run `ankdown -p notes.apkg -d Notes -i notes.md`.
 This will create a file, "notes.apkg", containing a deck called "Notes".

+You can also specify a directory (by passing `-r DIR`) to walk recursively, accumulating cards from all files named "*.md".

 To add them to Anki, go to File > Import, and select the file you created (e.g. `notes.apkg`).